Barandis/reveal-jade/README.md

 * `gulp develop -t git-workflow` will build the presentation located in `./topics/git-workflow`, set a watch on its files to rebuild them if they change, and open up a browser to `http://localhost:8000/topics/git-workflow`.
+* `gulp develop -b /home/user/presentations/topics -t git-workflow` will do exactly as above, except it'll build and watch the presentation in `/home/user/presentations/topics/git-workflow` instead.
+The URL opened does not change, as the files are built to the same location.
 * `gulp present` (or just `gulp`) will open the browser to `http://localhost:8000/topics`.
 This will display a list of the presentations available and allow one to be selected.
 Nothing will be built and no changes will be tracked.